drivet/website/content/blog/miscellanea/learning-music.md

 * There are other major scales aside from C major, which means that there's more to music than Do-Re-Mi.
 Who knew?
-* The sharps and flats becomes important when you start constructing other major scales.
+* The sharps and flats become important when you start constructing other major scales.

 What's not immediately clear is _why_.
 Why are sharps and flats required